Escape Life With Us For A Little While

 We offer a variety of services to keep our guests entertained and pampered through Classic Restaurants, English Style Bar, Large Banquets, Meeting Rooms, Business Centre, Fitness Centre, Swimming Pool and Kids Play Zone.

-It is also one of the luxurious Resorts in Lonavla that allows you to nestle in the arm of nature and experience exquisite personalized services.
+It is also one of the luxurious Resort in Lonavla that allows you to nestle in the arm of nature and experience exquisite personalized services.

 Duke’s retreat is also a great choice for a Destination Wedding near Mumbai, being only a two hours drive away.The resort is lavishly inhabited by greenery, and lush panoramic views!